 The goal of visiting Pinterest is often to find inspiration—but that’s not the only thing you can do there.
 I’ve found that 55% of Pinterest users visit the platform to shop via affiliate links, and around 80% discover a new brand or product while they’re there.
+For brands thinking about pinterest affiliate marketing, these numbers represent a significant opportunity to earn money online through a channel that most competitors are still underusing.

 In this post, I’ll reveal how affiliate marketing on Pinterest works.
 Let’s begin by discussing how it benefits you.